Coined Cuisine

 Instructions

-• Defrost your mukimame (shelled edamame) by adding it to a colander and running water over it until thawed.
+• Defrost your mukimame (shelled edamame) by adding it to a colander and running lukewarm water over it until completely thawed.

 • In a large skillet, heat the sesame and avocado oil on medium heat.

-• Pour in the thawed mukimame, garlic paste, ginger paste, and chili crisp.
+• Pour in the thawed mukimame, minced garlic, ginger paste, soy sauce, pure maple syrup, and chili crisp.
 Stir well.

 • Sauté the mukimame for about 5 minutes, stirring consistently until the soybeans are heated through.

-• Remove from heat, then pour the lime juice, soy sauce, and salt over the mukimame.
+• Remove from heat, then pour the lime juice and salt over the mukimame.
 Stir well.

 Tried this recipe yet?Please consider leaving a comment!
 Reviews help other readers find their next favorite dish, like this one.